Carotid sinus hypersensitivity

 Carotid sinus syncope is similar to vasovagal (neurocardiogenic) syncope since both are forms of reflex syncope reflecting alterations in autonomic tone with similar clinical manifestations.
 However, precipitating factors for these two types of syncope differ and carotid sinus hypersensitivity tends to occur in older patients.
 (See 'Prevalence and clinical features' below.)

 Carotid sinus hypersensitivity will be reviewed here.
 Other types of reflex syncope including vasovagal syncope and general discussions of the pathogenesis, etiology, and evaluation of syncope are discussed separately.
-(See "Reflex syncope" and "Pathogenesis and etiology of syncope" and "Syncope in adults: Clinical manifestations and diagnostic evaluation" and "Overview of craniofacial pain", section on 'Glossopharyngeal neuralgia'.)
+(See "Reflex syncope in adults: Clinical presentation and diagnostic evaluation" and "Pathogenesis and etiology of syncope" and "Syncope in adults: Clinical manifestations and diagnostic evaluation" and "Overview of craniofacial pain", section on 'Glossopharyngeal neuralgia'.)